NMPoole/CS5011-AIPractice/README.md

 # Search:

 Several pathfinding/search algorithms have been implemented to find solutions for a _Coastguard Rescue Simulation_.
-In this simulation, a robot is required to search for a path from a person who requires rescuing to a position of safety amongst the [Giant’s Causeway](https://en.wikipedia.org/wiki/Giant%27s_Causeway).
+In this simulation, a robot is required to search for a path from a person who requires rescuing to a position of safety amongst the "[Giant’s Causeway](https://en.wikipedia.org/wiki/Giant%27s_Causeway)".

 Uninformed (depth-first and breadth-first) and informed (best-first and A*) search algorithms have been implemented to find solutions to various configurations of this problem.
 Additionally, the bidirectional search (BDS) algorithm has been implemented for comparison.
 An alternate/extension heuristic has also been implemented for heuristic comparisons with the informed search algorithms.
 In all cases, experiments have been performed to evaluate and compare these search algorithms.

 # Logic:

-Logical (procedural and declarative) techniques have been used to implement a solver and hint system for the [Easy As ABC](http://puzzlepicnic.com/genre?id=8) puzzle using constraint programming.
+Logical (procedural and declarative) techniques have been used to implement a solver and hint system for the "[Easy As ABC](http://puzzlepicnic.com/genre?id=8)" puzzle using constraint programming.
 A rudimentary hint system for this puzzle has also been developed, which follows a similar chain of logic a person would usually follow when completing the puzzle.
 A brief evaluation comparing the procedural and declarative techniques is performed, as well as a critical discussion of the developed hint system.

 # Learning: